North Pacific right whale: Feeding

 Like right whales in other oceans, North Pacific right whales feed primarily on copepods, mainly the species Calanus marshallae.
 They also have been reported off Japan and in the Gulf of Alaska, feeding on copepods of the genus Neocalanus with a small quantity of euphausiid larvae, Euphausia pacifica.

 Like other right whale species, the North Pacific right whale feeds by skimming water continuously while swimming; this is in contrast to balaenopterid whales, such as the blue and humpback whales, which engulf prey in rapid lunges, surging upward rapidly from the depths.
 Right whales do not have pleated throats.
 Instead, they have very large heads and mouths that allow them to swim with their mouths open (similar to the basking and whale sharks); the water with the copepods flows in, then flows sideways through the right whale's very long, very fine baleen trapping the copepods, and then out over their large lower lips.
-The mouth is then closed tightly to expel the excess water, with the prey being effectively trapped in the whale's mouth, behind the baleen.
+The mouth is then closed tightly to expel excess water, effectively trapping the prey behind the baleen.

-It takes millions of the tiny copepods to provide the energy a right whale needs.
-Thus, right whales must find copepods at very high concentrations, greater than 3,000 per cubic meter to feed efficiently.
-National Marine Fisheries Service researchers mapped the southeast Bering Sea and the Gulf of Alaska for areas with sufficient productivity to support such concentrations, and analyzed the roles of bathymetry and various gyres in concentrating copepods to such densities.
+It takes millions of tiny copepods to provide the energy a right whale needs.
+Thus, right whales must find copepods at very high concentrations, greater than 3,000 per cubic meter, to feed efficiently.
+National Marine Fisheries Service researchers mapped the southeast Bering Sea and the Gulf of Alaska for areas with sufficient productivity to support such concentrations.
+They analyzed the roles of bathymetry and various gyres in concentrating copepods to such densities.